Feathered hair

 Feathered hair is a hairstyling technique that was popular in the 1970s and the early 1980s.
 It was designed for straight hair.
 The hair was layered, with either a side or a center parting.
 The hair would be brushed back at the sides, giving an appearance similar to the feathers of a bird.

 The haircut gained phenomenal popularity in the early 1970s.
-Many celebrities wore this style at some time or another including Farrah Fawcett, Dorothy Hamill, Princess Diana, John Travolta and Rob Lowe.
+Many celebrities wore this style at some time or another including Farrah Fawcett, Jeff Conaway, Dorothy Hamill, Diana, Princess of Wales, John Travolta and Rob Lowe.